What do you do before a performance?

-In 2004, she moved to Vienna to study with Günter Pichler and Ernst Kovacic and graduated there with distinction in 2011.
-Hiro Kurosaki provided her with inspiring insights in playing the baroque violin.
+In 2004, she moved to Vienna to study with Günter Pichler and Ernst Kovacic and graduated with distinction in 2011.
+Hiro Kurosaki provided her with inspiring insights in playing the Baroque violin.

-In 2013, Stephanie started playing with the Mahler Chamber Orchestra and will be Associate Member there in season 2019/20.
+In 2013, Stephanie started playing with the Mahler Chamber Orchestra and became an Associate Member beginning in the season 2019/20.

-Her membership in Camerata Salzburg and other activities as a guest in Chamber Orchestra of Europe and Wiener Symphoniker will still be a part of her musical life during this time.
+Her membership in Camerata Salzburg and other activities as a guest in Chamber Orchestra of Europe and Wiener Symphoniker continue to be a part of her musical life during this time.